Generic name: rifampin (rif-AM-pin)

 Birth control pills may not work properly while you are taking rifampin.
 To keep from getting pregnant, use another form of birth control together with your birth control pills.
 Other forms include condoms, diaphragms, or contraceptive foams or jellies.

-Before you have any medical tests, tell the doctor in charge that you or your child are taking rifampin.
+Before you have any medical tests, tell the doctor in charge that you or your child are using rifampin.
 The results of some tests may be affected by rifampin.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.